vitorenesduarte/VCD-java-client/README.md

 ### Getting started

-Assuming you have a running VCD cluster running locally:
+Assuming you have a VCD cluster running locally:

 ```bash
 $ make run